bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 # Board design V0.9

+## Board functionality
+The board has the full send and receive circuit to interface between the EMS bus and a 3.3V or 5V interface logic microcontroller.<BR>
+In the end it is basically just a level shifter between the EMS and TTL designed to be used with the Arduino and the ESP8266 etc.<BR>
+It can be plugged in directly to the EMS service jack on the boiler or parallel to the thermostat.<BR>
+It is powered via 3.3V or 5V from the microcontroller board.<BR>
+Some limited protection is provided by two polyfuses to protect the EMS bus from your experimental f*ck ups.

+## Board design
+The board is double sided but all components are only on the top side.<BR>
+Components are all SMD except for the connectors those are through-hole.<BR>
+The bottom side of the board has a ground shield.
+The earliest version of the board did not have it.
+There is now a huge reduction in noise.<br>
+The board has 5 unnamed holes you can use for mounting.
+They are not attached to anything.<BR>

 ## Remarks
 The last version is V0.9.<BR>
 The only difference between V0.8 and V0.9 boards is the silkscreen.
 There were a few changes to the text on the board but the schematic and layout is identical.